 There have been reports of pedestrians deliberately causing accidents in order to extort money from foreign drivers.

-International Maritime Bureau issues piracy reports.
+International Maritime Bureau (IMB) issues piracy reports.

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
+The Department of Foreign Affairs and Trade doesn't provide information on the safety of individual commercial airlines or flight paths.
 See instead the

-Aviation Safety Network website for information on aviation safety in Mozambique.
+Aviation Safety Network website for information on aviation safety.

-You're subject to local laws and penalties, including those that appear harsh by Australian standards.
-Research laws before travelling, especially for an extended stay.
+You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
+Research local laws before travelling, especially for an extended stay.